Josh Ross

-Josh Ross (born 1995/1996) is a Canadian country singer and songwriter.
-He is signed to The Core Entertainment and Universal Music Group.
-He has charted with the singles "First Taste of Gone" and "On a Different Night".
+Josh Ross (born May 27, 1996) is a Canadian country music singer and songwriter.
+He is managed by The Core Entertainment and jointly signed to Universal Music Canada and Mercury Nashville.
+Ross has charted multiple singles, including "On a Different Night", "Trouble", "Ain't Doin' Jack", "Single Again", and "Hate How You Look".
+In March 2024, he released the extended play Complicated.
+His debut album Later Tonight was released in September 2025.

 Early life

-Ross grew up near Burlington, Ontario, and spent most of his youth playing sports such as hockey, football, soccer, and motocross.
+Ross was born in Waterdown, Ontario, and later moved to nearby Burlington, Ontario for school.
+He spent most of his youth playing sports such as hockey, football, soccer, and motocross.
 He has extended family in Los Angeles and Maine, and visited the United States often as a child.
-Ross attended Western University on a football scholarship and was a defensive back.
+Ross attended Western University where he played varsity football as a defensive back.
 He had hoped to play in the Canadian Football League.
 A series of injuries coupled with two surgeries derailed his football career in university, and he elected to pursue a career in music as a result.
-Before his solo career, he initially formed a band in 2016 with Will Finch, a fellow former Western football player, named "Silver Lining".
 Ross listened to both country and rock music growing up, and cites Steve Earle as one of his biggest musical influences.

 Career

+Early career

 While working in construction management, Ross entered several music competitions including the Magna Hoedown in Aurora, Ontario, and the Boots and Hearts Emerging Artists Showcase.
 He began making trips to Nashville, Tennessee in 2018, with the support of fellow Canadian country artist Aaron Goodvin, before making a permanent move there in 2019.
-He released his first radio single "If You Were a Song" as an independent artist that year.
+Ross released his first radio single "If You Were a Song" as an independent artist that year.
 He released the five-song extended play Do What You Love in 2020.